k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Upgrade/Fabric_Space_Upgrade.md

 #### Step 5: Verify Web Functionality

 1. Verify that Fabric is functioning as expected:
-   - Access the Web and generate a piece of test code to ensure that it operates correctly.
+   You can access the Web and generate a test code snippet to make sure it operates correctly.

 2. Check that the generated code is committed and pushed to the Git repository:
    - Navigate to the relevant Git repository and verify the presence of the latest commits.
-   - Confirm that the commits correspond to the generated code from Web.
+   - Confirm that the commits correspond to the generated code from the Web.

 ---

 ### Rollback Procedure for Fabric on Kubernetes

-If the upgrade fails or if any issues are being encountered, follow the steps below to roll back to the previous version.
+If the upgrade fails or any issues arise, please follow the steps below to roll back to the previous version.

 #### Step 1: Rollback to the Previous Version